-The grizzly bear (Ursus arctos), commonly known as the silvertip bear, is a large subspecies of brown bear inhabiting North America.
+The grizzly bear (Ursus arctos) is a large subspecies of brown bear inhabiting North America.
 Adult males weigh on average 500 - 800 lbs and 6.5 - 8 feet in length with an average shoulder height of 3.5 - 4.5 ft.
-Although variable in color from blond to nearly black, grizzly bear hides are typically brown with darker legs and commonly white or blond tipped fur on the flank and back.
+Although variable in color from blond to nearly black, grizzly bear hides are typically brown with darker legs and commonly white or blond (silver) tipped fur on the flank and back.
 A pronounced hump appears on their shoulders; the hump is a good way to distinguish a grizzly bear from a black bear.
-Aside from the distinguishing hump a grizzly bear can be identified by a "dished in" profile of their face with short, rounded ears, whereas a black bear has a straight face profile and longer ears.
 A grizzly bear's front claws measure about 2-4 inches in length where a black bear's will measure about 1-2 inches in length.
 Bears mate in the spring several weeks after they emerge from their dens.
 Big boars will begin to roam in search of a sow in heat and have been know to travel many miles.
 If a dominant boar finds a female with cubs he will try to kill her offspring if they belong to another male.

 AS OF JANUARY 2018 THE NDP GOVERNMENT IN BRITISH COLUMBIA HAS CLOSED ALL HUNTING OF GRIZZLY BEARS IN THE PROVINCE !!!